Sputum Stain for Mycobacteria

 Please carefully follow the steps below.

-- Gargle with water immediately prior to obtaining a sputum specimen to reduce the number of oral bacteria.
+- Gargle with water immediately before obtaining a sputum specimen to reduce the number of oral bacteria.
 Do not use a mouthwash or any other gargle.

 - Open the lid of the container.

-- Try coughing as strong as you can while holding the tissue over your nose and mouth.
+- Try coughing as strongly as you can while holding the tissue over your nose and mouth.

 - When you are ready to spit, do it into the cup/vial, spitting any phlegm with saliva.
 If you are not able to produce any phlegm while coughing, spit saliva into the cup/vial.